 HTTP is the foundation of data communication.
 Without HTTP, there would have been no internet.
 All the content available over the internet is accessible only because of it.
-We watch a movie, talk with friends, make video calls, and order stuff online only because of this application.
+We watch a movie, talk with friends, make video calls, and order products online only because of this application.

 Initially developed by HTTP Working Group in 1991, it was first known as HTTP 0.9 which was later upgraded into HTTP 1.0 in 1996.
-HTTP 1.1, which is currently used by internet users all over the world, hit the market in 1999.
+HTTP 1.1, which is currently used by Internet users all over the world, hit the market in 1999.
 It is the longest used transfer protocol.
 However, need of the developments in the protocol appeared when new apps and software, which demand high stream rates for the sharing of content, came into the market.
 Early in 2016, HTTP/2 was introduced to the world, which is faster and more reliable compared to previous versions.

 What is HTTP/2 Protocol?

-HTTP/2 is based on Open Networking Protocol, called SPDY, which is used by Google Inc. for the distribution of content over the internet.
+HTTP/2 is based on Open Networking Protocol, called SPDY, which is used by Google Inc. for the distribution of content over the Internet.
 This latest version of transfer protocol offers more web hosting security and better working experience to users due to high speeds web hosting.
 With HTTP/2, websites will take less time to open, videos will stream fast, and sharing of data will improve.

 Benefits of HTTP/2 Hosting